Video games in North Korea: Mobile games

 In 2014, a quiz game app called Strength that was developed at Kim Il Sung University reportedly sold 1 million copies.
 The success of the game caused increased investment in North Korean game development.
 In 2022, a South Korean research institute called the North Korea ICT Research Association estimated based on interviews with around 10 North Korean defectors that there were 250 mobile games available in a North Korean app store called "My Road Companion 4.3".

 North Korean mobile games are often bootleg versions of foreign games like Clash of Clans, Angry Birds, and Bejeweled.
 Domestically produced games also exist, such as a strategy game called Imjin Fatherland War 1.0, a shooter game called Tiger Special Forces, and educational games such as Mysterious Dice and School Trip.
+King of Scoring 2019 is a mobile football game that allows players to play as Cristiano Ronaldo.
 Nosotek is a Western-funded North Korean video game studio that has developed mobile games based on Western films like The Big Lebowski and the Men in Black series, which have been published in the West by News Corp.

 The North Korean government has produced propaganda films against problematic smartphone use and video game addiction.